-Subsequent to December 31, 2012, we completed a private placement (the "Financing") of 1,643,555 units at CAD\$0.31 per unit for proceeds of \$509,502, of which \$24,851 was included in share subscriptions as at December 31, 2012.
-Each unit issued consists of one common share of the Company and one common share purchase warrant.
-Each warrant entitles the holder to purchase an additional common share at CAD\$0.50 per share for a period of 24 months from the closing of the Financing.
+Subsequent to March 31, 2013, the Company completed private placements totalling of 2,043,555 units at a price of CAD\$0.31 per unit for gross proceeds of \$633,502, of which \$458,935 was included in share subscriptions as at March 31, 2013.
+A finder's fee of \$9,920 was paid in cash in connection with the private placement.
+Each unit issued consists of one common share and one common share purchase warrant.
+Each warrant entitles the holder to purchase an additional common share at CAD\$0.50 per share for a period of 24 months from the closing of the financing.
 Additional working capital will be required for general and administrative expenses and to further our business plans.